Arashi-Crow/rick-morty/README.md

-## Basic project with one component that uses a public api to fetch some data
+## Basic project

+Single component that uses a public api to fetch some data and renders the results in a container

 ## Available Scripts